How councils collect household recycling and landfill waste

 Councils collect garden and food waste for recycling from households.
 You must put your food waste in the right bin, not the landfill bin.

 Councils can refuse to empty your landfill bin if you put food waste in your landfill bin.

 When your bins and waste are collected

-If your bin is lost or stolen you should contact your council straight away to get a replacement.
-The council may charge you for this.
-The council will also advise you on how you can secure your bin to avoid theft.
+If your bin is lost or stolen, you should contact your council to get a replacement.
+The council can charge you for a replacement bin.
+They can give you advice on how to secure your bin to avoid theft.

-For more information on the disposal of larger items, please use the link below:
+For more information on the disposal of large items, go to:

-You can also take larger items to your council's recycling centre yourself.
-Contact your council environmental services or waste management department to find out the arrangements in your area.
+You can bring large items to your council's recycling centre.
+Contact your council's environmental services or waste management department to find out what they accept from households in your area.